Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable

 \ \

-\begin{remark} Implications of Theorem~\ref{thm_sol} on operational nofeedback capacity for unstable noise. \\ Theorem~\ref{thm_sol}.(3), when combined with Theorem~\ref{thm_nfb}, states that, one does not need to presuppose, as usually done in information theory literature \cite{cover-thomas2006,blahut1987,gallager1968}, that the joint channel input and output process, and noise, are stationary to show existence of achievable nofeedback rates, as done, in the water-filling solution.
-We shall give a tighter lower bound on the nofeedback capacity in Corollary~\ref{thm_nfb_g}. \end{remark}
+\begin{remark} Implications of Theorem~\ref{thm_sol} on operational non-feedback capacity for unstable noise. \\ Theorem~\ref{thm_sol}.(3), when combined with Theorem~\ref{thm_nfb}, states that, one does not need to presuppose, as usually done in information theory literature \cite{cover-thomas2006,blahut1987,gallager1968}, that the joint channel input and output process, and noise, are stationary to show existence of achievable non-feedback rates, as done, in the water-filling solution.
+We shall give a tighter lower bound on the non-feedback capacity in Corollary~\ref{thm_nfb_g}. \end{remark}

 Another lower bound on feedback capacity is presented in Section~\ref{sect:nc} (below).